Large Language Models Are Effective Human Annotation Assistants, But Not Good Independent Annotators: Limitations

 \section{Limitations}

 \abr{nlp} techniques have not yet reached human-level accuracy in document classification.
-In \incidentset{3} Curation, the computational cost of pairwise similarity increases quadratically with the linear growth in the number of documents, rendering \abr{lm}\nobreakdash-based methods inefficient for large document sets.
-Although it is impractical to fully replace \abr{tf-idf}, \emb{} finds semantically similar documents when \abr{tf-idf} are the same.
-To alleviate computational efforts, instead of computing pairwise embedding similarity for every document, we only compute pairwise embedding similarity for documents above the \abr{tf-idf} threshold.
-For Variable Coding, extracting variables requires greater granularity to meet the specific criteria outlined in the coding guidelines.
-These steps are essential for implementing \abr{lm}\nobreakdash-assisted large-scale event data collection workflows.
+In \cdcr{}, the computational cost of pairwise similarity increases quadratically with the linear growth in the number of documents, rendering \mm{}\nobreakdash-based methods inefficient for large document sets (except \abr{K\nobreakdash-LLMmeans}).
+Although it is impractical to fully replace \textsc{tf\nobreakdash-idf}, \mm{}-based methods are useful in finding semantically similar documents when \textsc{tf\nobreakdash-idf} are the same.
+To alleviate computational efforts, instead of computing pairwise embedding similarity for every document, we only compute pairwise embedding similarity for documents above the \textsc{tf\nobreakdash-idf} threshold.
+For \cdeae{}, annotation requires greater granularity to meet criteria outlined in specified guidelines.
+These steps are essential for implementing \mm{}\nobreakdash-assisted large-scale event data collection workflows.
+Additionally, we have not tested \mm{}s in cross-document event coding, which is a useful step for mitigating \cdeae{} errors.